RomanBase/flutter_control/README.md

 **Mixins**

 - [LocalizationProvider] - mixin for any class, enables [BaseLocalization] for given object.
-- [StateController] - mixin for [BaseControlModel] to notify State of Widget from Model/Controller.
-- [RouteControl] - mixin for [ControlWidget], enables default route navigation.
-- [RouteController] - mixin for [BaseControlModel], enables route navigation via [RouteHandler] bridge to [ControlWidget] with [RouteControl].
-- [TickerControl] - mixin for [ControlWidget], enables Ticker for given Widget.

 - [DisposeHandler] - mixin for any class, helps with object disposing.
 - [PrefsProvider] - mixin for any class, helps to store user preferences.